devongovett/importer/readme.md

-File Importing for CoffeeScript and JavaScript
+File Importing for languages compiling into JavaScript
 ==============================================

-Ever wanted to have an `#import` statement in CoffeeScript or JavaScript that works like `#include` in other languages?
+Ever wanted to have an `#import` statement in your favorite language which compiles into JavaScript that works like `#include` in other languages?
 Well now you have one!
 Importing files and concatenating them in the right place is now as easy as:

+    #import "some_js_file"
-    #import "name"
+    #import "another_one"
-    #import "another.coffee"
+    #import "even_coco_is_supported"
-    #import "somefile.js"
+    #import "and_livescript"

     # some code using the imported files here...

 In JavaScript, the `//import` directive is used instead of `#import`.

+Be sure to install the languages you wish to use with `npm install -g`.

 ## Features